 Changes may appear while you are recovering from wisdom tooth extraction and in the weeks after, but once swelling goes down and you resume your regular diet, your face will go back to normal.

 Your wisdom teeth are located in the back of the mouth, where bone is dense.
 The removal of wisdom teeth roots does not impact this bone area enough to cause a ‘hole’ in the bone.

-The portion of your jaw that wisdom teeth grow in is knowns as the dental alveolus.
+The portion of your jaw that wisdom teeth grow in is known as the dental alveolus.
 This is separate from the basal jawbone, which determines the shape of your jaw.
 Therefore, taking out wisdom teeth does not impact your jawbone or jaw shape.
+Therefore, wisdom teeth extraction does not impact your jawbone or jaw shape.

 The soft tissue and skin around your wisdom teeth consist of muscles, underlying fat, and fat pads of the face.
 These soft tissues are not changed by the removal of wisdom teeth.